 - 6. Turn the Water Pump switch on. - 7.
-Open each hot and cold water faucet handle in the coach - one at a time, until antifreeze solution just begins to flow from the faucet, then close.
+Open each hot and cold water faucet handle in the motorhome one at a time, until antifreeze solution just begins to flow from the faucet, then close.

-Do not forget the exterior shower/wash station knobs (if equipped).
+Do not forget the exterior shower/wash station knobs.